anilbhatt1/Yolo_V3_EVA6/data/README.md

 - data folder.
   - Only representative images are kept in github.
-  - While training 3800+ images were used from 'cutom data' folder.
+  - While training 3800+ images were used from **'customdata'** folder.
 Refer https://github.com/anilbhatt1/Deep_Learning_EVA6_Phase1/tree/main/S11_Yolo for training logs.